-Writing about humans in the tech age.
-Stories at Backchannel, San Francisco Mag, Cal Sunday, New York Mag.
-Staff alum of Matter.com at Medium, San Francisco Weekly.
+Writing about humans in the tech age for WIRED, The Atlantic, New York Magazine.
+Investigative reporter of the "Broken Harts" podcast.
+Staff alum of Matter, SF Weekly.
 Bilingual in Spanish.

 And that’s how Rafaela Vasquez—and only Rafaela Vasquez—was indicted for allegedly causing the first pedestrian death by a self-driving car.

 When a longtime resident started stealing her neighbors’ Amazon packages, she entered a vortex of smart cameras, Nextdoor rants, and cellphone surveillance.

 The hair-raising seven-year ride of a ridesharing folk hero Jeffrey Fang through the gig economy.